-What Are Dabs?
+What are Marijuana Dabs?

 Dabbing is the consumption of concentrated marijuana oil.
 Butane or carbon dioxide serves as a solvent to extract oil from the marijuana plant.
 This concentrated oil is a dabs drug.
 Under heat, the dab (often in a wax form) begins to vaporize.
 The vapor is then inhaled by the user through a dab rig, like a bong or pipe.

-Dabs are potent.
-They contain 50% to 95% pure THC.
+The THC content in dabs can be as high as 90%, which is much higher than the 20–30% THC content in most regular strains of marijuana.
 The concentration level varies depending upon the skill of the person creating the dab, as well as the method used to extract the oil.
 It’s impossible to know the concentration of THC in one.
 Users take a gamble each time they use.
 Each use risks an uncomfortable, disorienting, uncontrollable high.
 This is different from the feeling associated with conventional marijuana use.

 Many users feel that dabs provide a smoother, simpler flavor and high than smoking traditional marijuana.
 Inhaling the drug relies on vapor only (not smoke).
 This means that users are not exposed to the carcinogens created by burning plant matter.
 Some users believe that dabbing is safer than traditional marijuana since the process doesn’t involve smoke.
 Since they are not regulated in most areas, it’s impossible to know what’s actually in a dab.
 Many dabs have residue from the butane oil used to extract THC from the marijuana plant.